NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

     * pro_per_sec - repeat the segmentation run after how many seconds

-    * no_streams - how many streams the env. will have
+    * no_streams - how many stream dirs are in the env.

   * each time of apps run, it will go through all the stream directory, i.e, stream0, stream1, streamN to perform a batch size image segmentation <br>